HERALDIC SUPPORTERS

 Posted On : 03/20/2013

 ABYSS- The honor point of the shield, the very center.
 ACORN-The symbol of plenty, also used in coats of arms as a pun on the name (Canting arms) ANCHOR- The emblem of hope, usually painted with a rope attached.
 ANNULET- A ring, the symbol of strength.
 The Roman symbol of Liberty.
 ANT- Also known as the Emmet, patience and forethought.
 ANTELOPE- The symbol of peace and harmony, the heraldic antelope is unlike it’s cousin in the zoo or safari park.
 The body of a stag with the tail of the Unicorn and fearsome horns.
-APE and MONKEY- Used to signify saga.......View More
+APE and MONKEY- Used to signify sagacity.
+The cr.......View More

 BATTLE SHIELDS AND COAT OF ARMS – THE STORY WITHIN